North Dakota Mental Health and Substance Abuse Planning Council

 ARTICLE III PURPOSE

-To provide advice and consultation to the Governor of the State of North Dakota regarding the overall administration and service delivery of mental health services.
+To provide advice and consultation to the Governor of the State of North Dakota regarding the overall administration and service delivery of mental health and substance abuse services.

 ARTICLE IV: MEMBERSHIP

-Section 1: The North Dakota Mental Health Planning Council shall consist of twenty-seven (27) members, who shall be appointed by the Governor.
+Section 1: The North Dakota Mental Health and Substance Abuse Planning Council shall consist of thirty (30) members, who shall be appointed by the Governor.
 Members of the council shall be represented in the following manner:

-Residents of the State, including representatives of the principle State agencies with respect to mental health, education, vocational rehabilitation, criminal justice, housing, medicaid, and social services; public and private entities concerned with the need, planning, operation, funding, and use of mental health services and related support services; adults with serious mental illnesses who are receiving (or have received) mental health services; and the families of such adults or families of children with emotional disturbances.
+Residents of the State, including representatives of the principle State agencies with respect to mental health and substance abuse, education, vocational rehabilitation, criminal justice, housing, Medicaid, and social services; public and private entities concerned with the need, planning, operation, funding, and use of mental health and substance abuse services and related support services; the National Guard; veterans of the Iraq and Afghanistan conflicts and families of such veterans; youth mental health or substance abuse consumers; adults with serious mental illnesses and those with substance use disorders who are receiving (or have received) mental health or substance abuse services; and the families of such adults or families of children with emotional disturbances.